-RESPONBILITY Is responsible, at the journey (full performance) level, for installing, testing, maintaining, troubleshooting, repairing, and modifying exterior electrical equipment and systems (including medium voltage distribution lines, airfield lighting systems, AC and DC control systems, and backup generator systems) to help provide essential airfield and other electrical service within prescribed limits and according to codes, standards, regulations, and other guidelines (such as, but not limited to, the NEC, FAA Advisory Circulars (ACs) and the Airports Authority
+RESPSONBILITY Is responsible, at the full performance (journey) level, for maintaining, troubleshooting, repairing, and modifying exterior electrical equipment and systems (including medium voltage distribution lines, airfield lighting systems, AC and DC control systems, and backup generator systems) to help provide essential airfield and other electrical service within prescribed limits and according to codes, standards, regulations, and other guidelines (such as, but not limited to, the National Electric Code (NEC), Federal Aviation Administration (FAA) Advisory Circulars (ACs) and Airports Authority Design Manual).

-Design Manual.
 Independently plans, lays out, and completes regularly recurring work.
 Typically seeks assistance only on unusual or complex problems.
 Makes decisions and recommendations within the scope of one's assignments and authority, keeps the supervisor informed and brings matters not covered by established procedures or other guidelines forward for guidance or resolution.
 Works within established tolerances calibrating equipment, making alignments, and fine-tuning to specific voltages.
-Work is subject to review in process, upon completion, and in other ways (such as performance of electrical equipment/systems after repair, nature and number of call-backs, and comments by customers) in terms of quality, quantity, timeliness, customer service, teamwork, adherence to requirements, and other factors, including attainment of specified performance management goals and objectives.
+Work is reviewed in process, upon completion, and in other ways (such as performance of electrical equipment/systems after repair, nature and number of call-backs, and comments by customers) in terms of quality, quantity, timeliness, customer service, adherence to requirements, and other factors, including attainment of specific objectives and other aspects of the Airports Authority performance management system.